Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     ```

-<a name="ne_chunk_result"></a>
-## To get the tokens and tags of sentence
+## Receive Tokens and Tags - Named Entity

-To recieve the tokens and tags from sentence:
+receive the tokens and tags from sentence:

-1. Construct an NaturalLanguageProcess on OnCreate(), and Connect the Nlp service on init of app :
+1. Construct NaturalLanguageProcess on OnCreate(), and connect the Nlp service on init of app:

     ```
     protected override void OnCreate